 Difference Between BMP and PNG File Formats

 BMP and PNG files have a lot in common.
 Though both are raster file types and were developed and released the same year, the big difference is in the compression scheme.
 BMP is an uncompressed and lossless file format.
 Due to this, these tend to have larger file sizes.
 PNG, on the other hand, is a compressed and lossless file format.
 This means that reducing or expanding a PNG file doesn’t lose any information.
+Remember that when you take a screenshot on Windows, Linux or Mac, it is saved as PNG file by default.

 Following are the key differences between BMP and PNG file formats.